 On the board, make sure there are no running containers:

-Check that the package we installed in the Dockerfile is available:
+Check that the package you've installed in the Dockerfile is available in this new container:

 Note: Please, note that all the changes made in a container after its creation will be lost when the container exits.
 To keep data, one needs to use methods to store data outside the container, for example, by using bind mounting.